QuakedK/Orca/README.md

 # Orca
-Orca: The Oneclick continuer. 😎
+Orca: The Oneclick Continuer. 😎

 Orca's previous goal was to debloat things Oneclick, couldn't do without elevated privileges.
 Now Orca is used to assist Oneclick by deleting Update Orchestrator task using NSudo.